neguseatama/sieve-referee/README.md

 > **Note on `H4` (cluster membership) and indirect chains**
 > `H4` is only set when a pair has *both* direct similarity evidence (`H2` or `H3`) *and* cluster membership of size ≥ 3.
 A pair with no direct evidence is never upgraded through cluster membership alone — such "telephone game" chains are reported separately as an indirect-chain warning on the dashboard, and the direct pair's own result is left unmodified.

 ---

+## ⚠️ Known Limitation: Threshold Calibration Is Japanese-Specific

+All four thresholds (`H1 = 0.35`, `H2 = 0.80`, `H3 = 0.45`, cluster size `≥ 3`)
+were calibrated using real-data testing on **Japanese** text (roughly 1,300+ pairs across unrelated documents, paraphrase pairs, and formal academic prose).

+The `H1` density metric in particular (`len(set(text)) / len(text)`) behaves
+very differently across scripts: Japanese text draws from a large set of kanji, so unique-character ratios tend to be high, while English and other alphabetic-script text reuses a small ~26-letter alphabet and will systematically score lower on this metric, independent of how generic or templated the content actually is.
+As a result, non-Japanese text may be under- or over-classified against the current defaults.

+Multi-encoding file reading (UTF-8, Shift_JIS, CP932, EUC-JP) and NFKC
+normalization work for any text regardless of language.
+What has **not** been separately validated is the semantic quality of `H2`/`H3` splitting, or the appropriateness of the default thresholds, for languages other than Japanese.
+If you use this on non-Japanese corpora, re-run the false-positive check described in [ARCHITECTURE.md](docs/ARCHITECTURE.md) against your own data before trusting the default thresholds.

+Additionally, the `reason` string returned by every `EvaluationResult` is currently hard-coded in Japanese regardless of the input document's language, as shown in the example output above.
+There is no English (or other-language) localization of these messages yet.

+---